My Chemical Romance: 2003–2006: Major label signing and Three Cheers for Sweet Revenge

 "Welcome to the Black Parade" was released as a single on September 11, 2006.
-On September 26, 2006, the music video for "Welcome to the Black Parade" was released in the UK, and on September 27 in the US.
-The single became the band's first number one on the UK Singles Chart in October 2006.
-The Black Parade was released on October 23, 2006, in the United Kingdom and on October 24, 2006, in the United States to positive reviews.
+A music video for the song, directed by Samuel Bayer and starring Lukas Haas as "The Patient", was released later the same month.
+The single became the band's first number-one on the UK Singles Chart in October 2006.
+The Black Parade was released on October 23, 2006.
 In the US, "Welcome to the Black Parade" reached number nine on the Billboard Hot 100, making it the band's only top ten hit to date on the chart.

-The Black Parade World Tour commenced on February 22, 2007, with the eventuating 133 shows featuring Rise Against, Thursday and Muse as support acts.
+The Black Parade World Tour started on February 22, 2007, featuring Rise Against and Muse as support acts.
 Reggie and the Full Effect frontman James Dewees joined the band to play keyboards and synthesizer from there on.
 In April 2007, it was announced that Mikey Way would temporarily leave the tour to spend time with his new wife, Alicia Simmons-Way.
 Way's temporary replacement was Matt Cortez, a friend of the band.
-During the third leg of the tour, as a support act for Muse, members of My Chemical Romance and their crew, along with members of Muse's crew, suffered food poisoning, and consequently had to cancel six shows.
+During the third leg of the tour, as a support act for Muse, members of My Chemical Romance and their crew, along with members of Muse's crew, suffered food poisoning, and consequently had to cancel shows.
 The band later featured on Linkin Park's Projekt Revolution tour in 2007, along with Placebo, Mindless Self Indulgence, Saosin, Taking Back Sunday and HIM.

 My Chemical Romance received a range of accolades for The Black Parade.
 Kerrang! rated The Black Parade as the fourth-greatest album of 2006.
-In Rolling Stone magazine's ranking of the top 50 albums of 2006, The Black Parade was voted the 20th best album of the year.
+In Rolling Stone magazine's ranking of the top 50 albums of 2006, The Black Parade was voted the 20th best album of the year, and 361th on their top 500 albums of all time.
 My Chemical Romance went on to win the award for Best International Band at the 2007 NME Awards, and Gerard Way also won the Hero of the Year award.
 My Chemical Romance was also nominated for Best Alternative Group at the 2007 American Music Awards.